fthdgn-gh/website/content/_index.en.md

 ### I'm just a normal developer.

 I'm trying to share my thoughts and actions here occasionally.
-You can find my blog posts and projects above :)
+You can find my blog posts below and link to my projects above :)